Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What about changing a name?
 Many people adopt from shelters and may wonder what name swapping entails.
 Yes, this happens more often than expected.
 You may adopt a very sweet dog from a shelter with a name you prefer not to keep.
 Try to convince your neighbors how friendly your dog "Brute" is, especially if he's an imposing-looking Rottweiler or an English Mastiff!
 Here are some tips on how to choose a name.

-Tip: Keep Your Dog's Name Short and Simple
+Keep Your Dog's Name Short and Simple

 Have you ever been to a dog show and glanced at the list of names only to wonder, "Why in the world are such names so long?"
 Well, breeders and seasoned exhibitors are very familiar with long and fancy names.
 The American Kennel Club allows registration of names up to a maximum of 36 characters long, but if owners need more (for a $10 fee), they are authorized to use up to 50!

 It turns out there are actually many good reasons for these long names.
 The names of dogs exhibited in shows need to stick out from the crowd and leave a strong impression.
-Many of these dogs come from prestigious bloodlines and their owners and exhibitors are very proud of them.
+Many of these dogs come from prestigious bloodlines, and their owners and exhibitors are very proud of them.
 It would feel somewhat degrading for their prestigious pooch to carry a common name such as "Rover" or "Missy."
 Show dogs are given names that may sound peculiar, but that's because the names incorporate clues of the dog's ancestry and kennel of origin.
 On top of that, titles are often mixed into the names to further complicate things.

-Last year's 2017 AKC championship winner was a Cocker Spaniel by the name of "GCHP CH Silverhall Strike Force."
+For example, the 2017 AKC championship winner was a Cocker Spaniel by the name of "GCHP CH Silverhall Strike Force."
 In this case, the GCHP stands for "Grand Champion Platinum," while CH stands for "champion."
 The name "Silverhall," is there to remind the audience that this handsome stud comes from a kennel known as "Silverhall Cocker Spaniels."

-Moral of the story: If you want a dog who easily and promptly responds to its name, keep it simple and short.
+If you want a dog who easily and promptly responds to its name, keep it simple and short.
 The name should be no longer than two syllables.
 This allows you to pronounce it quickly should you need to get your dog's immediate attention.
 A short name, therefore, works great for working dogs or those enrolled in sporting events.

 While short names work best, two-syllable names may actually work better than one if your dog is distracted.
 This first syllable alerts them, while the second one gets them running.
 If they are distracted or miss the first part, they receive confirmation when they hear the second.